 1. Amber’s food wraps

 There are a few reasons why this is a perfect Australian made gift.
-First, it is a useful gift that will reduce single-use consumption of plastic film wraps.
+First, it is a useful gift that will reduce the single-use consumption of plastic film wraps.
 I use them at home and wouldn’t go back to plastic film wrap.

 Second, the aboriginal art designs are beautiful and you can trace back their origin.
 Finally, it is an Australian made gift that comes from an Aboriginal-owned company.
 Find out more here